Wednesday, November 7, 2018

 A closer look at our heroes.

 Robert E. Howard's 1929 short story The Shadow Kingdom is arguably the origin of both the sword & sorcery subgenre of fantasy fiction and the snake conspiracy theory, which has been a recurring theme in science fiction and fantasy ever since.
-The theory maintains that a hidden species of advanced reptilian beings are covertly controlling the levers of power, sort of like how in the United States oil companies, corporations, 1-percenters and evangelicals are controlling, or literally own, most of our politicians, especially Republicans (Supreme Court judges too).
+The theory maintains that a hidden species of advanced reptilian beings are covertly controlling the levers of power, sort of like how in the United States oil companies, large corporations, 1-percenters, the wealthy, and evangelicals are controlling, or literally own, most of our politicians (primarily Republicans though as well as some Supreme Court judges).
 In Archer the serpent people are represented as warriors of the Draikian Empire, and their masks are easily the best aspect of the film.

 All's well that ends well, except the story actually leaves us hoping for more, as any good pilot episode should.